Road Work - Traffic Control Zone

-- the maximum speed allowed of vehicles throughout the work zone
+- the maximum speed allowed for vehicles throughout the work zone

-- types of signaling or traffic control devices to be used and their location
+- types of signalling or traffic control devices to be used and their location

 - a communication strategy to inform the public in advance (where possible) about road work and temporary traffic diversion

-- what the procedures are in case of an incident
+- the procedures in case of an incident

 Traffic control is managed through three systems: